slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - For items, relations and Enums; the names must:
 	- Contain only alphanumeric characters
 	- Must use **Pascal** case

-			 Examples: OrderTypes as an enum, Order2InvoiceRel for a relation, Order for an item type

 - Except where necessary, the name of the deployment table must be the same as the name of the item or relation
 - For item and relation attributes, **Camel** case must be utilised